 - Meanwhile, in a large skillet, saute onion in oil until tender.
 Add garlic; cook 1 minute longer.
 Stir in the tomatoes, tomato sauce, parsley, oregano, rosemary, pepper flakes and pepper.
 Bring to a boil.
 Remove from the heat; cool for 15 minutes.

-- Drain penne; add to sauce.
-Stir in the cottage cheese, 1/2 cup mozzarella and all of the ricotta.
-Transfer to a 13-in. x 9-in. baking dish coated with cooking spray.
+- Preheat oven to 400°.
+Drain penne; add to sauce.
+Stir in cottage cheese, 1/2 cup mozzarella and all of the ricotta.
+Transfer to a 13x9-in. baking dish coated with cooking spray.
 Top with Parmesan cheese and remaining mozzarella.

 Enjoy this recipe with a medium-bodied red wine such as Chianti, Sangiovese, Malbec or Zinfandel.

 Reviews for Four-Cheese Baked Penne

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review